alternet/alternet.ml/security/src/site/markdown/security.md

 ```

 Sometimes, you may have existing crypts available in various formats.
-For that purpose, a more suitable credentials checker (see [`CredentialsChecker`](../security-auth/apidocs/ml/alternet/security/auth/CredentialsChecker.html))
-will lookup for the right hasher.
+For that purpose, a more suitable credentials checker (see [`CredentialsChecker`](../security-auth/apidocs/ml/alternet/security/auth/CredentialsChecker.html)) will lookup for the right hasher.

 For example, the following credentials checker will try all the formats in sequence.
-Note in the example the `PlainTextCryptFormat` is used as the last attempt to check clear passwords,
-and should not be used in production.
+Note in the example the `PlainTextCryptFormat` is used as the last attempt to check clear passwords, and MUST NOT be used in production.
+The [`ModularCryptFormat`](../security-auth/apidocs/ml/alternet/security/auth/formats/ModularCryptFormat.html)) is certainly the better choice nowaday, and if the crypt belongs to this family, the relevant hasher will be get from [`ModularCryptFormatHashers`](../security-auth/apidocs/ml/alternet/security/auth/hashers/ModularCryptFormatHashers.html) - [source code](https://github.com/alternet/alternet.ml/blob/master/security-auth/src/main/java/ml/alternet/security/auth/hashers/ModularCryptFormatHashers.java)

 ``` java
 CredentialsChecker checker = new CredentialsChecker.$(